Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 1. Make sure your SwitchBot App version is up to date.

 2. Make sure SwitchBot Lock has been added to your App and your device firmware version is up to date.
-Please contact us via SwitchBot App > Profile > Help & Feedback >Feedback for lastest firmware version.

 3. Make sure the auto-lock function of Lock is enabled.